cbouilla/spasm/README.md

 This enables several of useful computations on sparse matrices modulo _p_:
   * Basis of the row space
   * Basis of the kernel
-  * Reduced Row Echelon form
+  * Row Echelon form and Reduced Row Echelon form
   * Rank

 In addition, SpaSM is capable of computing a full PLUQ factorization, but this is slower than simple echelonization.
 This enables:
   * Solution of linear systems
   * Rank certificates

-SpaSM works with all prime moduli in the range [3; 189,812,507].
-While it would be possible to work with _p = 2_ or with any 32-bit prime _p_, this would require tweaks to the code (and is not tested).
+SpaSM works with all odd 32-bit prime moduli.
+While it would be possible to work with _p = 2_, this would require non-trivial tweaks to the code.

-In addition, SpaSM contains code to compute the Dulmage-Mendelson decomposition (permutation of a matrice to block triangular form) and several other useful functions.
+Finally, SpaSM contains code to compute the Dulmage-Mendelson decomposition (permutation of a matrice to block triangular form) and several other useful functions.

 The following algorithms algorithms are used in SpaSM:
   * [Gilbert-Peierls sparse triangular solving with sparse right-hand side](https://doi.org/10.1137/0909058)